Orphan Car Show, Willow Run Bomber Plant, Willow Run Grand Opening

 I had the pleasure of meeting Mr. Homer Hinchliff of Willis, Michigan at the Orphan Car Show in Ypsilanti.
 Mr. Hinchliff says his dad, Lt.
-Col. Edward Hinchliff, was present during the 1940s at the grand opening ceremony for the Willow Run Bomber Plant, east of Ypsilanti, Michigan.
+Col. Edward Hinchliff, was present in 1942 at the grand opening ceremony for the Willow Run Bomber Plant, east of Ypsilanti, Michigan.

 Mr. Hinchliff says his dad was a B-24 pilot based at the Smyrna, TN USAAF air field.
 For the opening ceremony, they wanted a B-24 Liberator heavy bomber to fly over and land, to show everybody what the plant would be building.
 Lt.
 Col. Hinchliff’s job, after landing, was to stand by his plane and answer questions.
 There was a brass band playing, and they put him up in style at the Book Cadillac Hotel in Detroit.